CESNET/metacentrum-user-docs/docs/software/sw-list/matlab.md

 ### Matlab 9.14 and newer

-For versions 9.14 and newer, MetaCentrum offers a TAH (Total Academic Headcount) License valid for 200 instances of MATLAB and a wide set of its toolboxes.
+For versions 9.14 and newer, MetaCentrum offers a license valid for 200 instances of MATLAB and a wide set of its toolboxes.

 !!! note
-    A default version of Matlab (`module add matlab`) runs also on this 200-pieces-TAH license.
+    A default version of Matlab (`module add matlab`) runs also on this 200-pieces license.

 PBS tracks these licenses as a `"matlab"` resource, therefore unless you use older Matlab version, always submit the job as